grill-lab/TaskMAD/README.md

 where `api_endpoint` defines the 3rd-party LLM API endpoint.

-#### 2. recipe_url (TODO change name)
+#### 2. topic_url

-`recipe_url` should point to a JSON file containing a list of conversation topics.
+`topic_url` should point to a JSON file containing a list of conversation topics.
 This is parsed and displayed to the user when they start a conversation in the chat webapp.

 Example: